barchart/push-notifications-public/packages/sdk-js/docs/content/product_overview.md

 ## Supported Environments

 This SDK is written in JavaScript.
-Typically, this SDK will be embedded in mobile application which supports JavaScript (usually for the purpose of registering for and unregistering from push notifications).
+This SDK can be embedded in mobile application which supports JavaScript (usually for the purpose of "registering" and "unregistering").
 Alternately, this SDK could be used in a Node.js application (usually for the purpose to sending push notifications).

 #### Direct Access